 ORDRSP (Order Response) is a type of EDIFACT message in which the supplier confirms or rejects the delivery of goods to the buyer.
 Using ORDRSP, the supplier can propose amendments, notify of a complete or partial delivery or confirm the entire delivery, before even processing the delivery.

-Using ORDRSP improves the logistics chain: the parties save on transportation, reduce returns due incorrect deliveries of merchandise, increase accuracy of delivery of the right products.
+Using UN/EDIFACT ORDRSP improves the logistics chain: the parties save on transportation, reduce returns due to incorrect deliveries of merchandise, increase the accuracy of delivery of the right products.

 Through ORDRSP, the supplier can notify the buyer of the lack of certain products, thus avoiding disruption of supplies and maintaining a loyal business relationship.
 Customer, having this information, can order a similar product from the presented assortment or place an order from another supplier.

 The buyer can always understand whether the supplier will deliver the goods on time, or not.
 He sees preliminary price confirmation and quantity of products, predicts the state of stock based on ORDRSP, and the supplier can automatically book goods for delivery in his warehouse when processing a Purchase Order Response.